carsten-klaffke/send-intent/README.md

 # Send-Intent

-This is a small Capacitor plugin meant to be used in Ionic applications for checking if your App was targeted as a share goal.
-It supports both Android and iOS.
-So far, it checks and returns "SEND"-intents of mimeType "text/plain", "image" or "application/octet-stream" (files).
+This is a Capacitor plugin meant to be used in Ionic applications for checking if your App was targeted as a share goal.
+It supports both Android and iOS and is able to handle a single file or multiple files of any type.

 Check out my app [mindlib - your personal mind library](https://play.google.com/store/apps/details?id=de.mindlib) to see it in action.